tz2524/femr/Change-Request-Log/Change-Request-Log.md

 \# | Description | Rationale
 ---|---|---
-1 | We went the `./app/femr/data/models/` and found out the class `Patient`.
-We put class `Patient` into initial impact set. | According to common sense of MCV pattern, models are possibly defined here.
+1 | Since we add a column into patients table, we went the `./app/femr/data/models/` and found out the class `Patient`.
+We put it into initial impact set. | According to common sense of MCV pattern, models are possibly defined here.
 And in the `Patient` class we found, there are properties binded to column.

 ### User Interface